On the Multilinear Fractional Integral Operators with Correlation Kernels: Necessity Part of Theorem

 In this section, we shall prove the necessity of conditions $(i)$, $(ii)$ and $(iii)$ in Theorem \ref{main theorem 1}.
-Indeed Wu gave a proof in his thesis \cite{wudi}, we present the details here for convenience of the reader.
+Indeed the second author obtained these necessary conditions in his thesis \cite{wudi}.
+We present here the details of proof for convenience of the reader.